cycomachead/cycomachead.github.io/about.md

     </div>
 </div>

+# Welcome to My Piece of the Internet

 Hello, my name is Michael Ball!
 I'm a current UC Berkeley undergraduate and I'm addicted to photography and all sorts of technology.